 Prerequisites to Study Data Science

 To pursue Data Science, there isn’t a specific strict educational background requirement.
 Data Scientists come from various educational and employment backgrounds.
-The majors that accord themselves to Data Science are:
+The majors that accord themselves with Data Science are:

 - Operations Research, and

 These domains are the foundation pillars.
 Data Science professionals are usually strong in one or two of these domains, and not equally strong in all.
 It is rare to find a Data Scientist who is truly an expert in all the above-said areas.

 The challenge for earning a job as a Data Scientist is that organizations hire highly competent individuals.
 They need professionals, who are competent in handling modern tools.
 They seek experts who can identify appropriate methods and models to design human-friendly interfaces.
 Hence, it is difficult for the next generation of data scientists to utilize the abundant opportunities.

 Thus, for aspiring Data Scientists to successfully extract business value from huge, messy data and to land in eminent job roles, they need to portray certain vital skill sets and they are:

 Every organization has unique data problems with its own complexities.
 Solving different Data Science problems requires different skill sets.
 Data Science teams are groups of professionals with varied skill sets.
 They, as a team, solve some of the hardest data problems an organization might face.
 Each member contributes distinctive skill set required to complete a Data Science project from start to finish.

 There is a lot of confusion about different Data Science roles and their responsibilities.
 It’s hard to devise a general understanding as to how roles differ and the skills they require.